tenderribs/ca_labs/lab3/report/lab3_report.md

 }
 ```

+### Methodology for Result Generation

+To ensure reproducibility and automate the evaluation across the wide range of configurations (operations, data types, and tasklet counts), I utilized a Python script (`profile.py`) to manage the build and execution process.
+This script iterates through the defined parameter space and, for each unique configuration, sets the corresponding environment variables (e.g., `OP=ADD, TYPE=INT32, NR_TASKLETS=16`).
+It then triggers a rebuild of the project by invoking make.
+The slightly modified Makefile captures these environment variables and passes them as preprocessor macros (e.g., `-DOP_ADD`) to the compiler.
+Once compiled, the script executes the host binary, parses the output for performance metrics (such as instruction counts and execution time), and logs the results to a CSV file, which is subsequently used to generate the plots.

 ### Evaluation

 To measure the arithmetic throughput of each combination of data type and arithmetic operation, I measured the number of DPU kernel instructions required to compute 500'000 respective arithmetic operations.
 The results are plotted in [@fig:inst_vs_arith_op_dtype].